Ask - /faq/288/commonwealth-supported-places/Go back a step

 Commonwealth Supported Places

-Commonwealth Supported Places (CSPs) in undergraduate and select graduate programs at the University of Melbourne are available to Australian and New Zealand citizens, Australian permanent residents and holders of permanent Humanitarian Visas.
+Commonwealth Supported Places (CSPs) at the University of Melbourne are available to eligible Australian and New Zealand citizens, Australian permanent residents and holders of permanent Humanitarian Visas in undergraduate and some graduate coursework courses.

-A Commonwealth supported place is an enrolment at the University of Melbourne which is subsidised by the Commonwealth Government.
-A student enrolled in a CSP contributes to the tuition fee of their course by paying the relevant Higher Education Contribution Scheme (HECS) amount up-front or in a deferred arrangement through HECS-HELP.
+A Commonwealth Supported Place is an enrolment at the University of Melbourne which is subsidised by the Commonwealth Government.
+A student enrolled in a CSP contributes to the tuition fee of their course by paying the relevant contribution amount up-front or in a deferred loan arrangement through the Higher Education Loan Program (HELP).

 Student contribution amounts must be paid by the census date for each subject in which you enrol.
 However, Australian citizens and permanent humanitarian visa holders are eligible to defer payment through HECS-HELP.
 The amount you are charged is the sum of the student contribution amounts (for all subjects in which you enrol).
 Subjects have been grouped into discipline bands and the price of each subject depends on its discipline band and the proportion it represents of a normal full-time study load.